crys-cross/ethernaut-attacks/README.md

 - Player has to make the proxy (Motorbike) unusable by destroying the implementation/logic contract (Engine) through selfdestruct.

 #### SOLUTION:
--   deploy AttackMotorbikeEngine.sol using deployAttackMotorbikeEngine.ts to goerli network.
+-   Player has the option to upgrade the logic contract with another contract that has selfdestruct function.
+Player needs to first become the upgrader which could be done by the initialize() function.
+Deploy AttackMotorbikeEngine.sol using deployAttackMotorbikeEngine.ts to goerli network.
 After deployment put address of deployed library and other needed addresses in attackMotorbike.ts and run script in goerli.
 -   TODO- scripts

 #### FILES: